TechSpiritSS/Social_Media_Backend/README.md

 The implemented features of the app include:

-- User registration and login
+- User registration: Allows users to create an account with a unique username and email.
-- User profile management
+- User login: Authenticates users with their username and password.
-- Messaging between users
+- Profile updates: Allows users to update their username, email, and password.
-- Reveal and Open modes for profile visibility
+- Messaging: Enables users to send and receive messages to/from other users.
-- Admin privileges for accessing all user profiles
+- Reveal and Open Modes: Implements a reveal mode where users can choose to reveal their profile information, and an open mode where users can view the profiles of other users who have enabled reveal mode.

 ## Setup and Usage